-During this process, courts calculate the total support obligation according to a “child support obligation table.”
+Both parents have an equal obligation to provide for and ensure the proper growth and development of their children.
+Local courts usually calculate parental financial obligations according to a “child support obligation table” and then divide that amount between both parents, per Official Code of Georgia Annotated §19-6-15.
 The final amount is dependent on the gross income of both of the parents.
 Each parent’s child support share is then pro-rated based on their income.

-In Georgia, child support may be terminated once a recipient child turns 18 years of age.
+In Marietta, child support may be terminated once a recipient child turns 18 years of age.
 Under certain circumstances, child support could proceed past the child’s 18th birthday in order to support higher education and other such pursuits.

-Courts may make adjustments to each parent’s child support obligation based on factors such as:
+Local courts may make adjustments to each parent’s child support obligation based on factors such as:

 For example, if a parent is already providing health insurance for their child, a court may deduct part or all of that amount from that parent’s child support obligation.
 Similarly, if a parent lives in a different state and must travel a long distance to take advantage of their visitation rights, they may be eligible for reduced child support payments.
 Those who need more information about how courts calculate child support should contact a Marietta attorney for a consultation.

 Sometimes, a parent paying child support may suffer a loss of income that renders them unable to pay their child support.
-This may happen due to health issues, unemployment or loss of working hours, or even incarceration after a criminal conviction.
+This can happen due to health issues, unemployment or loss of working hours, or even incarceration after a criminal conviction.